CodyFreeman/placeholdy-extension/readme.md

 **NB!** This project is not in a working state, has no promise of completion, maintenance nor continued availability of the codebase publicly: **Use for inspiration only!**

+To get an overview of the project, please see [the design document for the MVP](./docs/design-document.md)

 ## Features

 This list of features are either considered or planned: None of them are done.